Marital rape in the United States: Idaho

 Idaho statute 18-6101 defines criminal rape, not excluding marital rape, as the oral, vaginal, or anal penetration by a penis and either the inability of the victim to give legal consent, the victim resisting but being overcome by force or violence, the victim being prevented from resisting, the victim being unconscious, or when the victim submits under certain false pretenses.

 Maryland

 Previously, Maryland law stated in Sec.
 3-318 that, if the spouses are living together, a prosecution can take place only if the accused "uses force or threat of force and the act is without the consent of the spouse".
 This changed with the passing of Senate Bill 129 in 2023, which removed the "spousal defense" described in Sec.
 3-318 entirely.

 Michigan

-In Michigan, Section 750.520l excludes situations where the criminality comes solely due to the spouse being "mentally incapable, or mentally incapacitated".
-Section 750.520a Definitions reads: Mentally incapacitated" means that a person is rendered temporarily incapable of appraising or controlling his or her conduct due to the influence of a narcotic, anesthetic, or other substance administered to that person without his or her consent, or due to any other act committed upon that person without his or her consent."
+In Michigan, a person can be convicted of all degrees of criminal sexual conduct even if the victim is their spouse.
+According to Section 750.520l, criminal sexual conduct may not be convicted if the criminality comes solely due to the spouse being "mentally incapable".
+Section 750.520a states that "'Mentally incapable' means that a person suffers from a mental disease or defect that renders that person temporarily or permanently incapable of appraising the nature of his or her conduct."